corda/corda-docs/content/en/docs/corda-os/4.5/legal-info.md

 - info
 title: Third-Party Software Licence Information
 ---
-# Corda Open Source 4.5 Third-Party Software Notices and Licence Information
+# Corda Open Source 4.5 third-party software notices and licence information

-**Do Not Translate or Localise.**
+**Do not translate or localise.**

 This file is based on or incorporates material from the projects listed below (Third Party IP).
 R3 LLC licenses these components under the Corda Open Source software licence terms.
 The original copyright notices and the licences under which R3 LLC received such components are set forth below for informational purposes.
 R3 LLC reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.